Aider-AI/aider/docs/llms.md

 ## OpenAI compatible APIs

-If you can make an LLM accessible via an OpenAI compatible API endpoint, you can use `--openai-api-base` to have aider connect to it.
+If your LLM is accessible via an OpenAI compatible API endpoint, you can use `--openai-api-base` to have aider connect to it.

 You might need to use `--no-require-model-info` if aider doesn't